Cookbook

 Wild garlic season is upon us and the young, tender and oh so pungent leaves are so delicious in scones.
 Or wedges as I have shaped them here.
 I bake several batches while the leaves keep coming and I store them in the freezer to make this foraged offering last a bit longer.

 I have adapted a basic savoury scone recipe with a few additions to complement the wild garlic.
-I mix 200g of plain flour and 50g of cold butter (I use unsalted) in the mixer and then I add 2 tsp of baking powder, 1 tsp of caster …
+I mix 200g of plain flour and 50g of cold butter (I use unsalted) in the mixer and then I add 2 tsp of baking powder, 1 tsp of …

 Read more…